alexburakov/vinyl-collection/README.md

 # Vinyl-collection app

 Vinylbox - my pet project that I created to practice typical tasks of a frontend developer using the React library.
-The application allows you to securely and conveniently store your digital collection of vinyl records
+The application allows you to securely and conveniently store your digital collection of vinyl records.

 [Check The Live Demo](https://www.vinylbox.burakov.pro)